Code-Institute-Submissions/CI-MS2-Discover-Kefalonia/README.md

 - The footer elements are built into a pop-up element at the base of the Map and Contact pages.
 ![Footer](https://github.com/GazzaJ/CI-MS2-Discover-Kefalonia/blob/master/readme-img/social-tab.png "Footer Tab")

  The Footer contains links to social media sites relevant to Kefalonia and also displays the copyright and a link to contact the developer.

 ![Social Links](https://github.com/GazzaJ/CI-MS2-Discover-Kefalonia/blob/master/readme-img/popup-footer.png "Footer Contents")

+- 404 File not Found Page to handle any issues with the pages referenced by this site.
+The Page will automatically redirect the user to the Landing Page.
+The 404.html page will briefly display before redirection.
+The page also contains a link to take the user back the "Discover Kefalonia" landing page.

 ### **Features Left to Implement**
 I am satisfied with the initial deployed functionality; however, the following items would add to the current site.
 - Address the poor Google Lighthouse mobile device performance score.
 ![User Comment](https://github.com/GazzaJ/CI-MS2-Discover-Kefalonia/blob/master/readme-img/google-lighthouse-mobile.png "User Comment")
-- Non-native tooltips to the map buttons to highlight their intended purpose.
+- Add non-native tooltips to the map buttons to highlight their intended purpose.
 - A connection to a holiday/flight booking API to this site.

 ______